hamdanihamza/Automatic-Speech-Recognition/README.md

 * The model was trained on Google Colab's CPU, Golab only give you a limited period of using its GPU, so the model was trained for only 9 hours/15 epochs with a small amount of data.
 With more data and computational resources the model could improve a lot.

 For more details : ha.h.hamdani@gmail.com
+* Contact me if you want me to share the drive with you.
 * You are free to use the model.